OAltrock/safer-gambling-app/README.md

 **Terminal 2: React (the docker image will start the react app automatically making this step superfluous) - This opens the react app.**

 `npm start`

-**To login into the app use 'provisional admin' as username and 'admin' as password.**